-See "Enhanced Traction System Warning Light" in the Index.
+See "Traction Control System Warning Light" in the Index.
 When this warning light is on, the system will not limit wheel spin.
 Adjust your driving accordingly.

-To limit wheel spin, especially in slippery road conditions, you should always leave the Enhanced Traction System on.
-But you can turn the system off if you prefer.
+The traction control system automatically comes on whenever you start your vehicle.
+To limit wheel spin, especially in slippery road conditions, you should always leave the system on.
+But you can turn the traction control system off if you ever need to.
+(You should turn the system off if your vehicle ever gets stuck in sand, mud, ice or snow.
+See "Rocking Your Vehicle" in the Index.)

-To turn the system on or off, press the ETS button on the console.
+To turn the system off, press the TRACTION CONTROL button on the instrument panel to the left of the steering wheel.

-When you turn the system off, the Enhanced Traction System warning light will come on and stay on.
-If the Enhanced Traction System is limiting wheel spin when you press the button to turn the system off, the warning light will come on and the indicator light will go off -- but the system won't turn off right away.
+The traction control system warning light will come on and stay on.
+If the system is limiting wheel spin when you press the button, the warning light will come on -- but the system won't turn off right away.
 It will wait until there's no longer a current need to limit wheel spin.

 You can turn the system back on at any time by pressing the button again.
-The Enhanced Traction System warning light should go off.
+The traction control system warning light should go off.